sipcapture/homer-app/docs/dev/angularjs_widget_dev.md

     this._widget = cloneDeep(this.widget); // create local widget config object to avoid implicit update

-    // Call async func when wizard is initializing if you need this.searchStuff();
+    // Call async func when widget is initializing if you need this.searchStuff();
   }